-- a.
-The natural environment, particularly as evidenced by the health of wildlife and fisheries (especially salmon and trout), aquifers used for potable water, surface water bodies including Puget Sound and natural drainage systems and their riparian corridors; - b.
-Commercial and noncommercial farming, forestry, fisheries, mining and cottage industries: - c.
-Historic resources, historical character and continuity, including archaeological and cultural sites important to tribes;
+a.
+The natural environment, particularly as evidenced by the health of wildlife and fisheries (especially salmon and trout), aquifers used for potable water, surface water bodies including Puget Sound and natural drainage systems and their riparian corridors;

-- d.
-Community small-town atmosphere, safety, and locally owned small businesses; - e.
-Economically and fiscally healthy Rural Towns and Rural Neighborhood

-Commercial Centers with clearly defined identities compatible with adjacent rural, agricultural, forestry and mining uses; - f.
+- Commercial and noncommercial farming, forestry, fisheries, mining and cottage industries; - Historic resources, historical character and continuity, including archaeological and cultural sites important to tribes; - d.
+Community small-town atmosphere, safety, and locally owned small businesses: - e.
+Economically and fiscally healthy Rural Towns and Rural Neighborhood adjacent rural, agricultural, forestry and mining uses; - f.
 Regionally significant parks, trails and open space; - g.
 A variety of low-density housing choices compatible with adjacent farming, forestry and mining and not needing urban facilities and services; and - h.
 Traditional rural land uses of a size and scale that blend with historic rural development. - R-202 The Rural Area designations shown on the King County Comprehensive Plan Land Use Map include areas that are rural in character and meet one or more of the following criteria: - a.
-Opportunities exist for significant commercial or noncommercial farming and forestry (large-scale farms and forest lands are designated as Resource Lands); - b.
-The area will help buffer nearby Resource Lands from conflicting urban uses; - c.
-The area is contiguous to other lands in the Rural Area, Resource Lands or large, predominantly environmentally critical areas; - d.
-There are major physical barriers to providing urban services at reasonable cost, or such areas will help foster more logical boundaries for urban public services and infrastructure; - e.
-The area is not needed for the foreseeable future that is well beyond the 20-year forecast period to provide capacity for population or employment growth; - f.
-The area has outstanding scenic, historic, environmental, resource or aesthetic values that can best be protected by a Rural Area designation; or - g.
-Significant environmental constraints make the area generally unsuitable for intensive urban development.
+Opportunities exist for significant commercial or noncommercial farming and forestry (large-scale farms and forest lands are designated as Resource Lands); - The area will help buffer nearby Resource Lands from conflicting urban uses; - The area is contiguous to other lands in the Rural Area, Resource Lands or large, predominantly environmentally critical areas; - d.
+There are major physical barriers to providing urban services at reasonable cost, or such areas will help foster more logical boundaries for urban public services and infrastructure; - The area is not needed for the foreseeable future that is well beyond the 20-year forecast period to provide capacity for population or employment growth;